SEND & Inclusion

-Our Assistant Head Teacher, Mrs Lucy Rose, is our school SENDCO.
+Our Deputy Head Teacher, Mrs Lucy Rose, is our school SENDCO.
 She works within school 3 days a week on a Wednesday, Thursday and Friday to support families, staff and children to ensure we meet all our pupil's SEND needs.

 WHAT IS SEND?

 SEND stands for special educational need or disability.
 If a child is struggling to make progress in nursery, school or college, it is possible that they may have a special educational need or disability.
 A child or young person with SEND needs provision which is different from or additional to that available to others of the same age.
 A child's needs should be identified and the provision should match the identified needs.
 The SEND Code of Practice (2014) identifies four broad areas of need and support:

 Communication and Interaction